mouhong/Taro/readme.md

 ### 8. Wire up

-In you controller action (for MVC application), write this down:
+In you controller action (in Webform, it might be in your `.aspx.cs`), write this down:

 ```csharp
 using (var scope = new UnitOfWorkScope())